mobibyte/mobi-hype/Pitch.md

 Students wanting to attend don't have the time to sift through hundreds of options that don't interest them to find the one that does.

 # Solution
-Mobi Bash tackles the heart of the problem head on.
+Mobi Hype tackles the heart of the problem head on.
 Our application offers robust filters that enables students to immediately find an event that interests them at the click of a button.
 The secret sauce in our solution happens when an event catches a student's eye.
 Once they RSVP, the student sees that they are awarded one coin.